 Digging into our archives here is a commentary by contributing writer Tom Chin, and a photo of Jerry and his Yahoo! co-founder David Filo.
 We will go back into our archives again and also post Jerry's exclusive interview with AsianConnections.com.

-By the way, in honor of the Year of the Dragon, there is a new beginning - the site is being refreshed.
-Yes, the site has looked a little raggedy at times like a well-loved old teddy bear missing a button here or there, as all of us on the team have led busy lives.
+By the way, in honor of the new year, there is a new beginning - the site is being refreshed.
+Yes!, the site has looked a little raggedy at times like a well-loved old teddy bear missing a button here or there, as all of us on the team have led busy lives.

-One of our rock star columnists, is literally a rock star journalist, Ben Fong-Torres, showing another side of him on our pages rarely seen anywhere else.
-Since the time he began writing his column LIKE A ROLLING STONE for AsianConnections.com, he has also completed a million major projects including publishing nine books.
+One of our rock star columnists, is literally a rock star journalist and 3-time Emmy award-winner Ben Fong-Torres, showing another side of him on our pages rarely seen anywhere else.
+Since the time he began writing his column LIKE A ROLLING STONE for AsianConnections.com, he has also completed a million major projects including publishing books.
 One day he's hanging out with Johnny Depp and the next, he's out with Quincy.
 Quincy Jones.
-Ben has been awarded several Emmys for co-hosting the annual KTVU-TV live telecast of the Southwest Airlines Chinese New Year Parade in San Francisco.
+On February 8, 2020 and again in 2021 virtually!
+Ben co-hosts the annual KTVU-TV live telecast of the Southwest Airlines Chinese New Year Parade in San Francisco.
 (That's Ben with co-host Julie Haener.
 The photo was shot by the talented San Francisco Bay Area photographer Frank Jang who is a friend and frequent contributor to AsianConnections.com.).

 We always have said that if AsianConnections.com, the website, were a real person, we'd be giving it hugs every day.
 It has brought joy and inspiration to so many people around the world.